kellyaj/snippets/README.md

 Snippets
 ===
 This is the open source version of [sysCommando](http://syscommando.com), which is a tool for collecting and organizing command line snippets.
+This repository may or may not receive backported features from the primary sysCommando project.

 Initial Setup
 ===